-IIoT is the usage of IoT for industrial applications, such as manufacturing and other industrial processes.
+IIoT and Smart Manufacturing is the usage of connected devices for industrial applications, such as manufacturing and other industrial processes.
 It involves the use of things such as machine learning and real-time data to optimize industrial processes through a connected network of sensors, actuators, and software.
 The implementation of IIoT is referred to as Industry 4.0, or the Fourth Industrial Revolution.

 Currently, most conventional industrial processes are still using Industry 3.0 practices.
 However, with the ongoing development and implementation of IIoT across industries, we are trending towards Industry 4.0 – with manufacturing plants being one of the major recipients of this change.

-In order to understand the impact that Industry 4.0 and IIoT have on manufacturing plants, it is necessary to understand the existing structure that allows a manufacturing plant to operate.
+In order to understand the impact that Industry 4.0 and IIoT and Smart Manufacturing have on manufacturing plants, it is necessary to understand the existing structure that allows a manufacturing plant to operate.

 A manufacturing plant has an operational structure of several levels; each of these levels has a certain function and is comprised of equipment, software, or a mixture.
 This is known as the automation pyramid.

 • Level 0 is the field level, containing field devices and instruments such as sensors and actuators.

 • Level 1 is the direct control level, containing PLCs (programmable logic controllers) and HMIs (human-machine interfaces).
 HMIs display parameter values and allow remote control of devices through stop and start instructions, as well as set point adjustment.
 HMIs are connected to the PLCs, which are then connected to the field devices.